 The word “apnea” means “without breath” and is a good description of the sleep apnea process.
 It’s when people involuntarily stop breathing, repeatedly, while they sleep.

-These interruptions in the breathing can happen hundreds of time each night and can even last up to a minute!
+These interruptions in breathing can happen hundreds of times each night and can even last up to a minute!